-The Laboratory for Drug Discovery in Neurodegeneration (LDDN) is a collaborative academic group established to discover small molecules to develop a new generation of drugs to treat central nervous system and other diseases.
+The Laboratory for Drug Discovery in Neuroscience (LDDN) is a collaborative academic group established to discover small molecules to develop a new generation of drugs to treat central nervous system and other diseases.
 The LDDN is part of the Department of Neurology at Brigham and Women’s Hospital and the Harvard Medical School.
 The LDDN works in close collaboration with principal investigators from the academic community and helps to transform their discoveries in the basic biology of disease into opportunities for drug discovery.

 Originally, the LDDN was built around assay design, high-throughput screening, and medicinal chemistry.
 In 2015, in an effort to advance treatment methods for neurodegenerative diseases, the LDDN now focuses exclusively on medicinal chemistry aspects of drug discovery.